 What is sinusitis?

 Sinusitis is inflammation or infection of your sinuses.
-It is most often caused by a virus.
+Sinusitis is most often caused by a virus.
 Acute sinusitis may last up to 12 weeks.
 Chronic sinusitis lasts longer than 12 weeks.
-Recurrent sinusitis is when you have 3 or more episodes of sinusitis in 1 year.
+Recurrent sinusitis means you have 4 or more infections in 1 year.

 What increases my risk for sinusitis?

-- Dental infections or procedures, such as gum infections, tooth decay, tooth removal, root canal, or a tooth implant
+- Dental infections or procedures, such as gum infections, tooth decay, or a root canal

 What are the signs and symptoms of sinusitis?